Free Things to Do in Cayenne

 Get outside and explore without spending a dime.

-Montjoly Mangrove Walk Free
+Mangrove Walk at Savane des Péris Free

 Budget-Friendly Extras